pryv/dev-site/source/customer-resources/ssl-certificate.md

 You can simply skip this by modifying the `acme:skipDnsChecks` parameter in `config-leader/ssl/conf/ssl-certificate.yml`.
 You can also increase the value of the time allocated for the DNS container(s) to reboot by increasing the `acme:dnsRebootWaitMs` parameter.
 On machines with limited resources, you can increase this value to `10000` (10 seconds).

+## Manual generation with Pryv 1.7.3 or earlier

+Unless specified otherwise, the steps are to be performed on the single-node or `reg-master` machine, depending on your setup.
+Certbot can be installed and run anywhere, of course.

-## Certbot Installation
+### Install Certbot

 - [Reference](https://certbot.eff.org/lets-encrypt/ubuntuxenial-other)

 This procedure describes the commands for Ubuntu 16.04.
 If you are using another OS, go to the reference link, choose *software: None of the above* and your OS and follow the installation instructions.

 ```bash